thefalc/multi-agent-ai-sdr-flink-orchestrator/README.md

 # Multi-Agent AI SDR for Lead Processing
-This application uses LangChain, Anthropic's Claude, and Confluent to create an AI-based SDR.
+This application uses Microsoft Autogen, Azure OpenAI, and Confluent to create an AI-based SDR.

 The multi-agent system automates the SDR workflow.
 Apache Flink and external model inference is used to orchestrate communication with a series of AI agents, each responsible for a specific task in the lead management and outreach process.